• CRIME BLOG

 2 Comments

 Joe Ketzer referenced “telegram style” in a “Cogito” post comment 3/30/2022.
-That got me looking, and I found a copy of Orville Wright’s telegram, dated Dec.
+I found a copy of Orville Wright’s telegram, dated Dec.
 17, 1903.
-Notice there are no pronouns, or articles the, a, an, which are used in Germanic languages, such as English, as Joe pointed out.
+Notice that there are no pronouns, or articles the, a, an, which are used in Germanic languages, such as English, as Joe pointed out.

 Picture